Yet another bank with local operations is going away as community banks continue to consolidate.

 The deal still requires regulatory approval and approval by Home Federal shareholders.

-Home Federal Bank operates a branch on Biddle Road and one on Southeast Seventh Street in Grants Pass.
+Home Federal Bank operates branches on Biddle Road in Medford and on Southeast Seventh Street in Grants Pass.